Tealium/unity-plugin/README.md

 ####2.
 Add To Project

-2a.
-Create an empty "Plugins" directory or copy the repo's "Plugins" in your project's "Assets" directory.
+2a1.
+Copy the repo's *Plugins* folder into your project's *Assets* directory.

+OR

+2b1.
+Create an empty *Plugins* directory
-2b.
-If you created an empty "Plugins" directory, copy the contents of the "Plugins" directory into your projects "Plugins" directory.
+2b2.
+Copy the contents of the *Plugins* directory into your projects *Plugins* directory.

 ![](../../wiki/images/copy.png)

 2c.
-Depending which language you are using, copy one of the following into your "Assets" directory.
+Depending which language you are using, copy one of the following into your *Assets* directory.

 * JavaScript: TealiumInitializer.js
 * C#: TealiumInitializer.cs